In simplest terms, wisdom is knowledge in action.

-Although both refer to information acquisition and processing, they have different uses.
 Knowledge is a collection of information that you’ve learned and understand.
-Wisdom goes a step further in that it takes the information you’ve gleaned and applies it to a situation.
+Wisdom goes a step further by taking that information and applying it to a situation.

 For example, you can read a hundred books on carpentry and have a thorough knowledge of it in theory, but only through practice can you gain the wisdom of knowing when to move a piece of oak on a lathe because of the way its scent changes.